huggingface/data-is-better-together/cookbook-efforts/dpo/instructions.md

 Use the `aya_dpo_gen.py` script to generate a second response for each prompt in the filtered Aya dataset.
 This script will use the strong base model identified in step 2 to generate the second response.
 This script is fairly heavily commented so you should be able to follow along with what is happening.
 I will highlight a few key points.

-At the top of the script is a section for configuration.
+At the top of the script, there is a section for configuration.
 You should update the configuration to match your setup.
 Here is an example of the configuration section:

 ```python
 # Model Configuration